-Now go out and find yourselves a tailor ladies!
-And then add your new amazing tailor to the Tailor thread in the Alterations Needed Forum to help other petite ladies look as fabulous as you do.
+Now go out and find yourselves a tailor!
+And then add your new amazing tailor to the Tailor page to help other petite ladies look as fabulous as you do.

 Share any other tips for finding a great tailor in the comments!